frankstepanski/python-for-js-developers/1-environment/readme.md

-# Python for JavaScript Developers

-## How Python Thinks Differently
+# How Python Thinks Differently

 You'll feel at home quickly, but these will catch you: